hematthi/SysSimPyPlots/docs/source/installation.rst

 If you want to go further
 -------------------------

 If you want to simulate new or additional catalogs, you will need to download `Julia <https://julialang.org/downloads/>`_ and install `SysSimExClusters <https://github.com/ExoJulia/SysSimExClusters>`_ which also requires installing `ExoplanetsSysSim <https://github.com/ExoJulia/SysSimExClusters>`_.
-Please check those pages for instructions!
+Please check those pages for instructions.